Help Line Advocate

 Angel Toy Distribution

-Volunteers needed for registration, shopping assistance, watching children, carrying packages, and wrapping presents.
+Volunteers needed for registration, shopping assistance, watching children, carrying packages and wrapping presents.
+At the Don and Phyllis Neyer Outreach Center.

-Rooted in St. Vincent de Paul’s mission and tradition, Vincentian Volunteers of Cincinnati is a faith-based, year-long, residential service program.
-The program provides young professionals in their twenties an opportunity to grow in faith, friendship, and service by giving deeply of themselves to their neighbors in need.
+Rooted in St. Vincent de Paul’s mission and tradition, Vincentian Volunteers of Cincinnati is a faith-based, yearlong, residential service program.
+The program provides young professionals in their 20s an opportunity to grow in faith, friendship and service by giving deeply of themselves to their neighbors in need.
 To find out more about Vincentian Volunteers of Cincinnati, contact Charissa Qiu at 513-562-8841, ext.
 239, or cqiu@SVDPcincinnati.org.

 Join a Conference